aatree/aautil/README.md

 ### Write your own lenses

-A dewdrop lens is nothing more than a record with getter and setter functions as values:
+A dewdrop lens is nothing more than a map structure with getter and setter functions as values:

 ```
-(def lens (new-lens getter setter))
+(defn new-lens
+  "Create a new lens."
+  [getter setter]
+  {:getter getter :setter setter})

 ```
 Defining a kind of lens then is very simple, and you can easily define lenses for different types of data structures.